 CJ 625 Seminar in Criminological Theory (3)

 Theories of crime causation and criminal behavior are discussed and researched.
 Theories are traced from the 1700's through modern times.
-Prerequisite: Admitted to MCJ program.
+Prerequisite: Admitted to MCJ program or permission of MCJ Program Coordinator.

 CJ 630 Correctional Administration (3)